Andean orogeny: Overview

 Low angle subduction or flat-slab subduction has been common during the Andean orogeny leading to crustal shortening and deformation and the suppression of arc volcanism.
 Flat-slab subduction has occurred at different times in various part of the Andes, with northern Colombia (6–10° N), Ecuador (0–2° S), northern Peru (3–13° S) and north-central Chile (24–30° S) experiencing these conditions at present.

 The tectonic growth of the Andes and the regional climate have evolved simultaneously and have influenced each other.
 The topographic barrier formed by the Andes stopped the income of humid air into the present Atacama desert.
 This aridity, in turn, changed the normal superficial redistribution of mass via erosion and river transport, modifying the later tectonic deformation.
+The lack of sediment in the trench to lubricate the subducting plate allows for intense deformation and erosion of the lower crust.
+The removal of the lower part of the upper plate causes localized extensional tectonics due to gravitational collapse of the upper crust, evident by normal faulting in the forearc.

 In the Oligocene the Farallon Plate broke up, forming the modern Cocos and Nazca plates ushering a series of changes in the Andean orogeny.
 The new Nazca Plate was then directed into an orthogonal subduction with South America causing ever-since uplift in the Andes, but causing most impact in the Miocene.
 While the various segments of the Andes have their own uplift histories, as a whole the Andes have risen significantly in last 30 million years (Oligocene–present).